leoniemclaughlin7/jenas-creations/docs/README.md

 #### Sitemap.xml and robots.txt file

-* A sitemap.xml file that lists a pages important URLs.
+* A sitemap.xml file is a file that lists a pages important URLs.
 This file ensures that search engines will crawl every page on the site.
 It speeds up content discovery.
 The sitemap.xml file was generated using [XML-sitemaps](https://www.xml-sitemaps.com/).

 * A robots.txt file was created.
 This file shows that the creator acknowledges that search engines are allowed on your site and they they may have free access to it.
 Having a robots.txt file is a sign of quality to search engines and improves the SEO ranking.